pryv/dev-site/source/customer-resources/pryv.io-setup.md

 ### GH pages

+Make sure to implement the [following change](https://github.com/pryv/app-web-auth3/blob/master/README.md#fork-repository-for-github-pages) on your fork.

 If you are hosting it on GitHub pages, you will need to adapt the platform variables as following:

 ```yaml